David Anderson (British Columbia politician)

-David A. Anderson, PC OC OBC (born August 16, 1937) is a former Canadian cabinet minister.
+David A. Anderson, PC OC OBC (born August 16, 1937) is a silver medal rower, academic, politician and former Canadian cabinet minister.

+Early life

 Anderson was born in Victoria, British Columbia.
 He was educated at Victoria College, Aiglon College and at the University of British Columbia Faculty of Law; he graduated in 1962 with a LLB.
-During his UBC days Anderson won a silver medal for rowing in the 1960 Olympic Games, and a silver medal in the Pan American Games in Chicago in 1959.
+During his UBC days Anderson won a silver medal for rowing in the 1960 Summer Olympics in Rome, and a silver medal in the 1959 Pan American Games in Chicago.
 He was also a pilot in the University Reserve of the Royal Canadian Air Force.

+Career

+Civil servant

 Anderson served as a foreign service officer in the Department of External Affairs between 1962 and 1968.
-His posts included Indochina (International Supervisory And Truce Commissions) 1963–64, Assistant Canadian Trade Commissioner in Hong Kong, 1964–1967, and China Desk Officer in Ottawa 1967–68.
+His posts included Indochina (International Supervisory And Truce Commissions) 1963–1964, Assistant Canadian Trade Commissioner in Hong Kong, 1964–1967, and China Desk Officer in Ottawa 1967–1968.
 In Hong Kong, Anderson attended the Institute of Oriental Studies of the University of Hong Kong and obtained the British Foreign Officer Higher Standard Certificate in Mandarin.